With my cousins May Kealy and Rita Duggan at Sean Comerford’s funeral in University Church, Dublin, this week

 Father Ciaran O’Carroll holds a doctorate in ecclesiastical history from the Gregorian University Rome, and has taught Church History at Saint Patrick's College, Maynooth, and at Holy Cross College, Clonliffe.
 He has contributed to a variety of works on the Catholic Church in Ireland in the 19th century, and his recent publications include Paul Cardinal Cullen: Profile of a Practical Nationalist, and a history of Universty Church.
 He was named the Vicar for Evangelisation in the Archdiocese of Dublin in 2010, and led the programme for the Year of Evangelisation.

-Sean would have been delighted to see so many priests who have been associated with the University Church taking part in his funeral Mass, and that there were two bishops on the altar too – the Most Revd Jim Moriarty, former Bishop of Kildare and Leighlin and a former Auxiliary Bishop in the Dublin archdiocese; and the Most Revd Dr Fiachra O Ceallaigh, former Auxiliary Bishop in Dublin and Titular Bishop of Tre Taverne, Bishop Fiachra was the first friar to serve as a bishop in Ireland for over 170 years, and was once my Irish teacher at Gormanston College.
+Sean would have been delighted to see so many priests who have been associated with the University Church taking part in his funeral Mass, and that there were two bishops on the altar too – the Most Revd Jim Moriarty, former Bishop of Kildare and Leighlin and a former Auxiliary Bishop in the Dublin archdiocese; and the Most Revd Dr Fiachra O Ceallaigh, former Auxiliary Bishop in Dublin and Titular Bishop of Tre Taverne.
+Bishop Fiachra was the first friar to serve as a bishop in Ireland for over 170 years, and was once my Irish teacher at Gormanston College.

 I also met some mutual cousins at Sean’s funeral: Mary Kealy, who lived at the Comerford home at 50 Upper Clanbrassil Street until the early 1970s, is Sean’s first cousin and my third cousin, and a daughter of Larry Comerford.
 She now lives in Sandyford.
 Rita Duggan, who was brought up in 50 Upper Clanbrassil Street, is also Sean’s first cousin and my third cousin.

-Many years ago, Sean, May and Rita were was an immense and inspiring help to me in tracing and clarifying these branches of the Comerford family.
+Many years ago, Sean, May and Rita were immense and inspiring help to me in tracing and clarifying these branches of the Comerford family.
 Sean was a gentle soul, and his passing was marked appropriately and properly.

 Last night, as I sat to dinner in Little Jerusalem in Rathmines and raised a glass, I toasted the memory of this son of Little Jerusalem.